What is gender identity?

 Being part of a group may help to reduce your child's sense of isolation - allowing them to meet people with similar experiences and a shared understanding of what they're going through.
 Groups can offer a safe space and a sense of community, whether in person or online.
 A good place to start is seeing if there are any LGBTQIA+ youth groups in your local area or at your child's school.

 It’s understandable if you are feeling upset, anxious or scared about what your child is going through.
 Being honest about this with other adults you trust is really important, and it might help to share your experiences with other families in the same situation.
-There are organisations listed below who can help you with this.
+There are organisations listed towards the bottom of this page who can help you with this.

 The Gender Identity Development Service (GIDS) is England’s only NHS service for children and young people experiencing difficulties in the development of their gender identity.
 The service has main clinics in London and Leeds, as well as satellite clinics elsewhere across England in places like Exeter.